luisevonderwiese/lexibench_example/README.md

+#An Exemplary Workflow using Lexibench and RAxML-NG

+The Workflow is based on the data in [Lexibench](https://codeberg.org/lexibank/lexibench). [pylexibench](https://codeberg.org/lexibank/pylexibench) is used to extract character matrices and gold standard trees based on the classification in glottolog.
+Four different types of character matrices are used as an input for Maximum-Likelihood based Tree Searches with [RAxML-NG](https://github.com/amkozlov/raxml-ng).
+The inferred trees are compared the the corresponding gold standard trees by means of the Generalized Quartet (GQ) Distance.

-1. Prepare Tools
+1. Preparation
-- Download the executable for [qdist](https://birc.au.dk/software/qdist) and place them in `bin/`
+- Download the executable for [qdist](https://birc.au.dk/software/qdist) and place it in `bin/`
-- Download the executable for [RAxML-NG](https://github.com/amkozlov/raxml-ng) and place them in `bin/`
+- Download the executable for [RAxML-NG](https://github.com/amkozlov/raxml-ng) and place it in `bin/`
 - Download the [Glottolog Repo](https://github.com/glottolog/glottolog)

 2. Set up the virtual environment